mhaeussermann/javascripting-english-major-project/africa.md

 ## Africa
-The places in the Top 50 list are mostly in North Africa close to Asia and Europe, namely Jurasalem, Memphis and Alexandria.
+The places in the Top 50 list are mostly located in the Middle East close to Asia and Europe, namely Jerusalem, Memphis and Alexandria.
+Egypt was crucial to the works of [Georg Ebers](https://gutenberg.spiegel.de/autor/georg-ebers-137) as he wrote around 20 novels located in Egyptian settings.
+Jerusalem, Memphis and Alexandria serve as historical points of reference with writers either describing the downfall of great civilizations or the rulers of these civilizations.